Cybersecurity Insurance Requirements: 9 Controls You’ll Need

 MFA is a powerful control that stops over 99.9% of password attacks.
 In today’s cyber threat landscape, MFA is a must—and cyber insurers will be glad to see it in place.

-4. Security awareness training and testing
+4. Conduct regular security awareness training and testing.

 Do your employees know how to spot a phishing email?